speakeasy-api/openapi-reference-documentation/reference/workflows.md

 A workflows description is a separate document that references your OpenAPI document and describes how to combine operations from your OpenAPI document into step-by-step sequences.

-The [OpenAPI Workflows Specification](https://github.com/OAI/sig-workflows/blob/main/versions/1.0.0.md) is still under active development, and is therefore not considered stable.
+The [OpenAPI Workflows Specification](https://github.com/OAI/sig-workflows/blob/main/versions/1.0.0.md) is still under active development and is therefore not considered stable.
 The information on this page is subject to change.

 Workflows are useful for: